TMHSDigital/Open_Flash_Cards/README.md

 3. Click "Create" to save

 ### Adding Cards
-1. Click on a deck to view its details
+1. Click the "Add Card" button on a deck card
-2. Click "Add Card" button
-3. Enter front and back content
+2. Enter front and back content (both required)
-4. Optionally add an image URL
+3. Optionally add an image URL
-5. Click "Add" to save
+4. Click "Add" to save

+### Editing/Deleting Cards
+- (Coming soon: UI for editing and deleting individual cards within a deck)

 ### Studying
 1. Click "Study" on any deck